discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-and now we can start with the code for the button click and the 2 select menu as we already know how that code looks like:
+Now we can start with the code for the button click and the 2 select menu as we already know how that code looks like:

 ```ts
 if (i.data?.customId === 'reactionRoles-remove-selectMenu') {